Still have questions? Leave a comment

 What is book formatting?

 Book formatting or typesetting is the process of preparing a manuscript for publication by selecting the right text and layout options.
 This process tailors your book to the technical specifications and design requirements of print and eBook formats.
-It involves structuring text, images, fonts, margins, and layout elements to boost readability and ensure consistency.
+It involves structuring text, images, fonts, margins, and layout elements using paragraph styles and style-based formatting to boost readability and ensure consistency.
+Proper formatting can make life easier for authors by streamlining the process.

 Book formatting deals with the following parts of your book: